Mid-Priced Spotting Scopes

 I’ll define affordable in the range of $700 to $1500.
 I recognize this is not affordable to many people.
 But if you are a birder serious enough for a scope, you probably care enough to buy something that will make you happy.
 The odd thing about scopes is that there seems to be a class of decent scopes in this price range, then a jump into the land of the rich and famous.
 I’m unaware of many wonderful scopes in the range of $1500 to $2500.
 In any event, here’s a list of mid-priced scopes to consider:

 Nikon Fieldscope ED50 – This is actually a compact spotting scope with a 50mm objective lens.
+(It’s pictured at the top of this post.)
 Most scopes begin with a 60mm lens.
 But the reviews of this scope are so good that, at $700, it might make a fine first scope for casual birdwatchers.
 It’s easily packed for travel and lightweight for carrying in the field.
 The scope usually comes with a 13-30x zoom eyepiece.
 In the same class, although not quite as highly reviewed, is the Minox MD 50W.

-Kowa TSN-600 Series – I have so far found precious few reviews of these two scopes, the TSN-601 (angled body) and the TSN-602 (straight).
+Kowa TSN-600 Series – I have so far found precious few reviews of the two scopes in this series, the TSN-601 (angled body) and the TSN-602 (straight).
 But Kowa’s reputation for producing fine optics over the years should have folks considering these scopes priced in the $400-$500 range without eyepieces (another $350 or so).
 I’ll keep searching for reviews.

 Pentax PF-65ED – This scope is, well, controversial.
 The folks at the web site A Better View Desired had good things to say about it: “Pentax has continued its excellent tradition … by producing a real winner.”
 But Derek Lovitch, who has reviewed optics for Birding magazine and whose opinion I value highly, says this scope is “ridiculously over-rated.”
 In any event, note that Pentax offers two types of eyepieces: The high-end XW ED series offers the best views and the XF series is for those of you on a tighter budget.
 I can’t be sure yet on the quality of the zoom eyepieces.
 This scope seems to be going in the $500-700 range.
 By the way, Derek also says of mid-priced scopes: “Generally speaking, stick with Nikon and Minox, and avoid Leupold and Vortex in particular.”